 3 Ways to Evacuate Ahead of a Hurricane If You Don’t Have a Lot of Money

-As a Florida native who yawned while Hurricane Matthew crawled up the eastern coastline of Florida two years ago, I never thought I’d find myself caught up in the usual hysteria.
+As a Florida native who yawned while Hurricane Matthew crawled up the eastern coastline of Florida in 2016, I never thought I’d find myself caught up in the usual hysteria.

 After all, I’d dealt with major storms before as a local reporter: I’d trudged through knee-deep waters after Tropical Storm Debby pounded Siesta Key in 2012 and photographed college students kayaking the streets of Longboat Key during Tropical Storm Colin four years later.

-But Hurricane Harvey, and the devastation it brought to Houston, changed all that.
+But Hurricane Harvey, and the devastation it brought to Houston in 2017, changed all that.

-So there I was in September of last year, waiting three hours in line in south St. Petersburg, Florida, to fill my own sandbags.
+So there I was in September that year, waiting three hours in line in south St. Petersburg, Florida, to fill my own sandbags.
 I watched as news poured in about a run on water, gas and batteries as Hurricane Irma bore down on the state.

 Luckily, I had already put together most of my disaster-preparedness kit, and on a budget at that.